-This course provides an introduction to the major concepts and principles of global health with particular emphasis on neglected populations.
-The course provides students with an understanding of the principles of health within the context of development, human rights, and globalization, and provides an appreciation of the varied challenges and controversies.
-Students will learn about the establishment of global health priorities, developing an appreciation for issues related to underserved populations.
-Students will learn about the major players in the global arena and challenges of financing.
+This course provides an introduction to the major concepts and principles of global public health with particular emphasis on neglected populations.
+The course provides students with an understanding of the principles of health within the context of development, human rights, and globalization, and provides an appreciation of the pertinent challenges and controversies.
+Students will learn about the establishment of global health priorities, develop an appreciation for issues related to underserved populations, and learn about the major players in the global arena, including the challenges of financing.
+The course decolonizes global health education by rethinking institutional global public health partnerships and approaches.

 A multidisciplinary approach is used to discuss the major determinants of health and disease with particular emphasis on the relationship between health and socioeconomic development.
-At the end of the course, students will be introduced to the most important challenges and variables of global health and their interactions.
+Students will meet some experts in the field and are encouraged to engage in discussions of the most current and important global public health topics.
+By the end of the course, students will have been introduced to the most important players, challenges and variables of global health and their interactions.
 They will be prepared to advance to more specific and in-depth courses of the Global Health Track.
-A high level of classroom participation with active contributions to classroom discussion and debate will be expected.